-The decibel (abbreviated dB) is a unit used to measure the intensity of a sound.
-On the decibel scale, silence is 0 dB.
-A sound 10 times more powerful is 10 dB.
-A sound 100 times more powerful is 20 dB.
-A sound 1,000 times more powerful is 30 dB and so on.
-A scale such as this is known as a logarithmic scale.
+The decibel (dB) is a unit used to measure the intensity of a sound.
+The decibel scale measures noise logarithmically, which is similar to how our ears perceive sound, so a sound 10 times more powerful than 0 dB is 10 dB, a sound 100 times more powerful than 0 dB is 20 dB, a sound 1,000 times more powerful than 0 dB is 30 dB, and so on.

-This is another noise or sound rating scale.
-It is not directly proportional to a decibel rating and is mainly used by ventilation fan manufacturers to rate the sound levels of their products.
+The sone scale is another noise or sound rating scale that is primarily used by ventilation fan manufacturers to rate the sound levels of their products.